Ciphraem/Project-3-Rock-Paper-Scissors/README.md

-# Project-3-Rock-Paper-Scissors
+# Project-3-Rock-Paper-Scissors-v2

-Oct 14, 2023
-This is the first project involving Javascript from scratch.
+This is the UI for the Rock-Paper-Scissors project.
-Will be using everything I've learned in JS so far.